BSDExabio/PSP/Summit/README.md

 ## The setup

-- alphafold: Contains alphafold codebase, in addtion to our own scripts.
+- `alphafold`: Contains alphafold codebase, in addtion to our own scripts.
-- alphafold_databases: Ccontains parameters for the run.
-Also contains database tar.
+- `alphafold_databases/params`: Contains parameters for the models.
-- casp14: Contains casp14 list file and reduced database for testing.
+- `casp14`: Contains casp14 list file and reduced database for testing (to be added still).
-- desulfovibrio: A larger set of 559 sequences in the listi file.
+- `desulfovibrio:` A larger set of 559 sequences in the list file (to be added still).
-- run: Contains run scripts.
+- `run:` Contains run scripts.

 ## How to do a test run within an interactive job